 A lot of my travel revolves around periodical cicada emergences, and this year my visit to Jim Thorpe, PA was no different (read about the Jim Thorpe periodical cicadas emergence).
-Documenting a cicada emergence requires you to not only to travel where the cicadas are, but also where they aren’t, because we have to document the geo-spacial dimensions of their brood.
+Documenting a cicada emergence requires you not only to travel where the cicadas are but also where they aren’t because we have to document the geospatial dimensions of their brood.
 This means I see more sights than most people who visit a town.
-Combine that with my in-dash GSP’s nearly suicidal compulsion for taking me down the most hairy, rocky, slippery, narrow, axel-busting roads, and I see some really interesting, out of the way stuff.
+Combine that with my in-dash GSP’s nearly suicidal compulsion for taking me down the hairiest, rocky, slippery, narrow, axel-busting roads, and I see some really interesting, out-of-the-way stuff.

 An aside: you’re thinking “in-dash GPS?
 Dan, it’s 2016, why aren’t you using Google Maps on your smartphone as your GPS?”
-Well, I do use WAZE when traffic gets atrocious, but the the thought of using a tiny screen balanced in my palm or in a cup-holder isn’t appealing.
-“But Dan, you can buy an attachment…” Whatever, I like my in-dash GPS; it’s crazy, but it also gets where where I need to go while showing me miracles along the way.
+Well, I do use WAZE when traffic gets atrocious, but the thought of using a tiny screen balanced in my palm or in a cup holder isn’t appealing.
+“But Dan, you can buy an attachment…” Whatever, I like my in-dash GPS; it’s crazy, but it also gets me where I need to go while showing me miracles along the way.

 The mountain is actually shaped like a bear:

 Downtown Jim Thorpe is interesting as well.
-I don’t posses the knowledge and vocabulary to properly describe the buildings, but many are crafted of fancy bricks and stone, with ornate filigree (not sure that is the right word; one moment while I look it up; close but not really) hewn out of the rock itself.
-I would equate the experience to when you see an old European town, and you see the amazingly intricate and expensive looking buildings, and think “how did they ever afford to build such amazing things — all we have today is crappy strip malls and cheap homes made of clap-board and sheet rock”?
+I don’t possess the knowledge and vocabulary to properly describe the buildings, but many are crafted of fancy bricks and stone, with ornate filigree (not sure that is the right word; one moment while I look it up; close but not really) hewn out of the rock itself.
+I would equate the experience to when you see an old European town, and you see the amazingly intricate and expensive-looking buildings, and think “how did they ever afford to build such amazing things — all we have today is crappy strip malls and cheap homes made of clapboard and sheetrock”?
 Google “Prague” to see what I’m talking about.
 Well, Jim Thorpe is like that — not every house; some look like shacks meant to be temporary housing for transient coal miners (as I’m sure they were) — but much of it is beautiful.
-My guess is coal money paid for the fancy buildings… but I’m sure some of it was due to craftsmen who came to America for a job in a coal mine, but ended up applying trades learned in their home country.
+My guess is coal money paid for the fancy buildings… but I’m sure some of it was due to craftsmen who came to America for a job in a coal mine but ended up applying trades learned in their home country.
 I could be wrong.
 I could be very wrong.